 He was also very successful in New Zealand in 1983-84, averaging 73.25.
 After that tour, Randall played in one Test in England in 1984, failed and was promptly ignored ever after.
 This, despite the fact that in 1985 he hit 2,151 runs at 53.77 and was equally prolific in domestic One Day games.

-Randall joined the Notts Playing Staff in 1971 and made his first-class debut in 1972, almost at once gaining a regular place in the Eleven.
+Randall joined the Notts Playing Staff in 1971 and made his First-Class debut in 1972, almost at once gaining a regular place in the Eleven.
 His unorthodox batting and his unbelievable fielding won the hearts of spectators throughout England and then in other parts of the world.
-He reached 1,000 runs in a season on thirteen occasions and also achieved the unusual feat of scoring a century and a double century in the same match v Middlesex in 1979.
+He reached 1,000 runs in a season on thirteen occasions and also achieved the unusual feat of scoring a century and a double century in the same match (v Middlesex in 1979) and remains the only Notts player to achieve this record.
 In One Day games, Randall is one of only two batsmen to score over 7,000 Sunday League runs, he is the highest run-getter for Notts in the B&H competition and second only to Robinson in the Gillette/NatWest Cup.

 Derek William Randall was born in Retford on 24 February 1951 and made his name as a member of the Retford Cricket Club, before moving on to the County staff.
 In 1994 he joined Suffolk and was also coach to Cambridge University.
 For Suffolk he was a great success and his run total of 3,935 runs is the eighth highest ever for that County.
 He retired in 2000, but continues to play in local matches in the East Midlands, as well as acting as coach to a Public School.

 Nottinghamshire First-Class Number: 462